craig-davis/craig-davis.github.io/docs/modernization/DECISIONS.md

 **Reason:** A deterministic rule keeps the homepage current without adding a manual curation chore.
 Editorial pinning can be introduced later if the automatic choice proves limiting.

+## D-015 — Derive intrinsic image metadata during the build

+**Status:** Accepted

+**Decision:** Read intrinsic JPEG, PNG, and GIF dimensions from local assets during Jekyll rendering and add missing width, height, decoding, and loading attributes to generated image markup.
+Treat legacy images that lack authored alt text as presentational only when the surrounding caption or article text already supplies their context.

+**Reason:** Hundreds of historical images use several Markdown and raw-HTML forms.
+A build-time compatibility layer provides consistent layout stability and loading behavior without a risky mass rewrite, while new and selectively migrated figures can carry richer authored metadata.

+## D-016 — Generate responsive derivatives where they matter most

+**Status:** Accepted

+**Decision:** Provide 640px and 1280px WebP variants for all editorial header images and for rendered post images at least 500 KB in their original form.
+Keep original assets as durable fallbacks and link targets.

+**Reason:** Headers affect initial rendering across the entire site, while the largest inline originals account for the clearest remaining bandwidth risk.
+Targeted derivatives deliver most of the value without duplicating the complete 215 MB historical image archive.

 ## Decision template

 ### D-NNN — Title